Our School

 Black Boar is run by a dedicated group of volunteers.
 We function on a non-profit basis, using the income we generate to pay our venue hire, equipment, insurance and administrative costs.
 When Ian retired from fencing in 2022, Phil took on the mantle of Black Boar president and lead instructor with responsibility for wider school governance.

-Several members fulfil key roles within the school, including class teachers and the Black Boar secretary.
-They assist Phil with day to day operations, such as class delivery, communications and marketing, IT support, event coordination and much more.
+Several of our members fulfil key roles within the school, from class teachers to the Black Boar secretary.
+They facilitate day to day operations including class delivery, communications and marketing activities, IT and website support, event coordination, and much more.

 UK and Global Connections